MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-depth-counter.md

 # Depth Counter

+The `Depth Counter` is a part of the quantum computer [Trace Simulator](quantum-computer-trace-simulator-1.md).
-The `Depth Counter` counts the depth of every operation invoked in a quantum program.
+It is used to gather counts of the depth of every operation invoked in a quantum program.
 All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gates, single qubit Clifford gates, CNOT gates and measurements of multi-qubit